OpenVoiceOS/community-docs/docs/governance.md

     though we must take pains to ensure our code is always license-compatible and compliant.

-6)  That the Cabal reserves the right to replace itself with a formal, legally incorporated entity, should the need arise, or to replace this document with a more formal charter, should other organizations wish to become directly involved whose own policies require it.
+6)  That the Cabal reserves the right to replace itself with a formal, legally incorporated entity, should the need arise, or to replace this document with a more formal charter at our discretion.

 7)  That the Cabal explicitly acknowledges its members' entitlement and, in some cases, desire, to: